When Does Multi-Agent Collaboration Help? An Entropy Perspective: Limitations, Broader Impacts, and Future Work

-While our study provides comprehensive insights into uncertainty dynamics of LLM-based MAS, several limitations suggest directions for future research.
+While our study provides comprehensive insights into entropy dynamics of LLM-based MAS, several limitations suggest directions for future research.

-\paragraph{Model Scale and Benchmark Coverage.} Due to computational constraints, our experiments are limited to open-source LLMs with at most 14B parameters.
-Although our preliminary experiments with Qwen3-14B confirm that the entropy-based scaling patterns generalize beyond 8B (Appendix~\ref{app:model-size}), models at the 27B-70B scale may exhibit qualitatively different uncertainty dynamics as emergent capabilities grow with parameter count.
-Furthermore, our evaluation focuses on six benchmarks spanning mathematical reasoning, code generation, and knowledge Q\&A. While we have extended coverage to tool-calling scenarios through FinanceAgent (Appendix~\ref{app:agent-benchmark}), broader agentic benchmarks involving web browsing and multi-step environment interactions~\citep{agentbench-arxiv23,balrog-arxiv24,theagentcompany-arxiv24} remain as future work, where uncertainty dynamics may play a more pronounced role due to the complexity and interactivity of the tasks.
+\paragraph{Model Scale and Benchmark Coverage.} Due to computational constraints, our experiments are limited to open-source LLMs with at most 14B parameters; models at the 27B-70B scale may exhibit qualitatively different entropy dynamics as emergent capabilities grow with parameter count.
+Furthermore, our evaluation focuses on six benchmarks spanning mathematical reasoning, code generation, and knowledge Q\&A. While we have extended coverage to tool-calling scenarios through \texttt{GAIA}~\citep{gaia-iclr23} and \texttt{FinanceAgent}~\citep{FinanceAgentBench-arxiv25}, evaluating on broader agentic benchmarks involving web browsing and multi-step environment interactions~\citep{agentbench-iclr24,browsecomp-plus-arxiv25,multiagentbench-acl25} remains as future work, where entropy dynamics may play a more pronounced role due to the complexity and interactivity of the tasks.

 \paragraph{Homogeneous Model Assumption.} Our experimental design constructs MAS using homogeneous agents, where all agents share the same base model $M_{\text{base}}$.
 However, recent work~\citep{x-mas-arxiv25} demonstrates that heterogeneous MAS, composed of diverse LLMs with complementary strengths, can achieve superior performance compared to homogeneous configurations.
-The interplay between model heterogeneity and uncertainty dynamics remains unexplored: whether agents with different uncertainty profiles can compensate for each other's weaknesses, and how to optimally compose heterogeneous teams based on uncertainty characteristics, are promising research directions.
+The interplay between model heterogeneity and entropy dynamics remains unexplored: whether agents with different entropy profiles can compensate for each other's weaknesses, and how to optimally compose heterogeneous teams based on entropy characteristics, are promising research directions.

-\paragraph{Base Model Training Paradigm.} Our preliminary exploration with Qwen2.5-7B-SimpleRL-Zoo in Section~\ref{sec:arch_entropy_analysis} reveals that RL-trained base models fundamentally reshape uncertainty dynamics in MAS: (1) MAS consistently outperforms SAS; (2) the entropy-accuracy relationship shifts from monotonic decline to fluctuating curve, where moderate entropy reflects productive exploration rather than degeneration; and (3) early consensus combined with calibrated later-round exploration becomes the key predictor of success.
-These findings suggest that specialized reasoning-optimized models may serve as more effective MAS building blocks.
-However, our analysis is limited to a single RL-trained model on mathematical reasoning tasks.
-Systematic experiments comparing instruction-tuned, RL-tuned, and diverse reasoning-specialized models across broader task domains remain as future work.